By Runjhun Noopur May. 12, 2019

 Shabana Azmi delivers an astounding performance that embodies every bit of the dilemma of a woman torn between the anguish and anger of a wronged wife and the compassion of a mother.
 Indu’s reluctant affection towards a child who also reminds her of her husband’s betrayal is the kind of poetic torment great stories are made of.
 It is also a resounding rejection of every stereotype ever associated with a woman in her situation – whether as a wife or as a (step)mother.
 Ultimately Masoom is an ode to motherhood that does not rely on lazy tropes and bland generalisation.
 It is a story that elevates the idea of motherhood beyond biological compulsions.
 But it also recognises the cost of this greatness, humanity, the struggle, and the pain, inherent in it.

 Masoom insists that before we write sonnets praising our mothers, we see her as the distressed, flawed, torn human being she is.
 It insists we feel her pain and live with her struggles as a woman forced to undertake emotional labours that are as unfair as they are cruel.
 It wants us to see the woman behind a mother, and not push her behind an impenetrable halo that shields us from facing the truth.
 Masoom reminds us that the greatest gift we can give our mothers is to allow them their humanity.
-I suppose, that is what the true spirit of Mother’s Day should be all about.
+Something we should keep in mind every day.

 Runjhun Noopur is the author of the wacky happiness book, Nirvana in a Corporate Suit.
 She writes, talks, eats, and inserts oxford comma, mostly in that order.
 She also likes to believe that she can teach people all about happiness.